tldr-pages/tldr/pages/osx/istats.md

 # istats

-> CLI tool that shows statistic like CPU temperature, fan speeds and battery informations.
+> CLI tool that shows statistics such as CPU temperature, fan speeds and battery status.
 > Homepage: <https://github.com/Chris911/iStats>.

 - Show all the stats: